Fil0x/Fil0x.github.io/_posts/2016-05-18-welcome-to-stockholm.markdown

 * The earlier you arrive in the city, the easier it will be to find housing that is convenient, if we can talk about convenience in this housing market.
 * SIGN UP for SSSB.
 Even if you get accommodation from KTH/SU/whatever, being in the queue never hurt anyone.
 It will only take 5-10 minutes.
 SIGN UP!
 * Explore the city, it is full of hidden gems.
 Cheaper than their fancy and easily accessible counterparts.

-Q&A
--
-* I have < 120 days on SSSB before coming to Stockholm, is it possible to get a room? <br />
-> In the general case no, except some extemely lucky people.
-Imagine all the new students along with the ones already here fancy that room you really like.
-* SSSB kitchenette/studio? <br />
-> After the first year you have the least possible days to even fathom bidding on them.
-Luck is a big factor on this one too.

 [1]: https://www.kth.se/en/studies/master/student-blogs-1.438895
 [2]: https://www.kth.se/blogs/abhineet/blogmap/